JordanDuncan/react-native-template-jordand/README.md

   }
   ```

-You'll now be able to use filament commands to generate screens, components and network controllers:
+You'll now be able to use filament commands to generate screens, components, network  and redux controllers:

 - `filament new component <componentName>`
 - `filament new screen <screenName>`
 - `filament new network <networkControllerName>`
+- `filament new redux <reduxName>`